How Much Does College Cost? Important Factors to Guide Your Decision

 Is the cost of college worth it?

 Mounting student loan debt in recent decades has led many to question whether college is worth it.
-The majority of students turn to student loans to help finance their education.
-In fact, in 2020, 55 percent of students graduated with student debt [3].
+Many students use student loans to finance their education.
+In 2020, 55 percent of students graduated with student debt [3].
 Earning a bachelor’s degree can require a great deal of time and money, and may not always be the best choice for every individual.
 However, there are many long-term benefits to attending college:

 Lifetime earnings